nmajorov/camel-experiment/readme.md

-this project demonstrate  own  camel udp consumer
+this project demonstrate  custom  camel udp consumer
 =====================================================

 The UDP protocol receiver written in ruby. see :